Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

 How stones change the “feel” of a wood sauna

-- Steam quality: When water meets hot stones, steam rises and spreads — the sensation can feel soft, enveloping, and deeply relaxing.
+- Steam quality: When water meets hot stones, steam rises and spreads — the sensation can feel soft, enveloping, and often described as relaxing.
 (How it feels depends on the heater, ventilation, and how much water is used.)

 - Heat stability: Stones can help buffer temperature swings by holding heat and releasing it steadily.